Skip to content

 Field Source Display

-Completed at completed_at frontmatter ISO 8601 UTC timestamp of issue completion; omitted if absent
+Completed at completed_at frontmatter Date-only (time component dropped, ENH-2574); omitted if absent

 Issue List: scripts/little_loops/cli/issues/list_cmd.py